Bergmönch

 The appearance of the Bergmönch is like a giant in size.
 He has white hair and fiery looking eyes as large as dining plates.
-The mountain spirit wears a black hooded cowl as used by monks, such leading to his name Bergmönch.
+The mountain spirit wears a black hooded cowl as used by monks; this gave rise to his name Bergmönch.
 He also can be dressed like a miner.
 As such he is called Meister Hämmerling.
-Additionally he can take the shape of a horse with long neck and terrible looking eyes and is also able to become invisible.
+Additionally, he can take the shape of a horse with long neck and terrible looking eyes, and is also able to become invisible.

 The residence of the Bergmönch are pits and mines in the mountains.
 There he is active as well deep in the pits as up on the surface.
 Especially on Fridays this mountain spirit is very busy.
 He fills the excavated ores from one bucket to another.
 The Bergmönch should be given his head because he will violate anyone who dares to scold his futile effort.
 The mountain spirit generally is an erratic and dangerous being.
 His breath is poisonous, able to kill twelve people at once.
-Also he sometimes grasps a miner and puts him down at another place with so much strength that the miner's limbs are shattered.
+Also, he sometimes grasps a miner and puts him down at another place with so much strength that the miner's limbs are shattered.
 The mountain spirit loves hoaxing and is known as a very hot-tempered person.
 He doesn't like being denied or joked about and will surely punish those who deny him.

 The Bergmönch can also be just and helpful, guarding the good miners and punishing the evil ones.
 He punishes vices such as whistling and cursing, egoism, infidelity and idleness.
 For example, the mountain spirit killed an evil foreman of miners by crushing his head invisibly with his knees.
 The Bergmönch sometimes gives miners whose mining lamps are in danger of going out some of the oil from his giant pit lamp.
 This oil never diminishes and burns steadily even for years when the miner never reveals the secret that he got lamp oil from the Bergmönch.
 He also has favorite miners whose work he does, excavating ores for them.
 This spirit is able to excavate more ores in one hour than miners are able to excavate in one week.
 He also shows his favourite miners hidden lodes of gold and silver but the miner has to throw some of his mining tools in the offered lode or it will be closed to never being seen by human eyes again.

+Similar beings

-In Germany also other mountain spirits are known.
-The most frequently appearing mountain spirits are the dwarves, whose are most commonly called Zwerge (sg.
-Zwerg) but are also known under a wide range of other names.
-They often appear in droves.
+Many other mountain spirits appear in German folklore.
+The most frequently appearing mountain spirits are the dwarves, which are most commonly called Zwerge (sg.
+Zwerg) but are also known under a wide range of other names such as Bergmännchen (sg., pl.; "mountain manikins") or Erdkobolde ("earth Kobolds"; sg.
+Erdkobold).
+They are said to often appear in droves.
 A malevolent mountain spirit of Swabian salt pits is the long-nosed Halgeist or Haalgeist (both "salt ghost") which throws everyone over the mountain who dares to make fun of its large nose.